Embiid, with dislocated finger, leads 76ers past Thunder

-Simmons’ stomach was soon settled, and so were the Sixers when Embiid needed nothing more than a quick trip to the locker room and some tape.
-Embiid played through the unsightly injury and scored 18 points, Simmons had 17 points and 15 rebounds and Philadelphia snapped a four-game losing streak, beating the Oklahoma City Thunder 120-113 on Monday night.
+PHILADELPHIA (AP)Joel Embiid scored 18 points playing with a dislocated left ring finger, Ben Simmons had 17 points and 15 rebounds and the Philadelphia 76ers snapped a four-game losing streak, beating the Oklahoma City Thunder 120-113 on Monday night.

-“I’m glad he came back out,” Simmons said.
-“We needed him.
-He’s a big part of this team.”

 The 76ers lost all four games on a trip that knocked them down the Eastern Conference standings and raised questions about how far this team can go in the playoffs.

 They usually last in the postseason as long as a healthy Embiid can take them.
-The All-Star center dislocated his finger in the first quarter.
-Embiid returned to start the second quarter, though the injury prevented him from playing with his usual force on the glass and he lost a bunch of rebounds to Steven Adams.
+The All-Star center dislocated his left ring finger in the first quarter, an injury so gnarly that the bent finger stretched across his pinkie and the sight did a number on gag reflexes for those watching at home.
+Embiid made a brief stop in the locker room, got the finger taped and returned to start the second quarter.
+Perhaps it’s why he wasn’t his usual force on the glass and lost a bunch of rebounds to Steven Adams.

-“I felt my finger snapping and I thought I fractured it,” Embiid said.
-“They did some X-rays and said it was nothing.”

-Embiid said there was a chance he might not play Thursday against Boston.

 The Thunder, who had won five straight, closed within two with 3 minutes left before the Sixers scored nine straight points to put the game away.
 Embiid’s fingers looked fine on a dish to Tobias Harris for a dunk, and Harris buried a 3 to make it 115-106.